Diane Arbus & Christer Strömholm

-Principal photography for A Day in the Life of a Drag Queen artist’s book has been completed.
+A selection from A Day in the Life of a Drag Queen artist’s book by Daniel D. Teoli Jr. –

 When I first got the idea for this project, I didn’t know any better, so I lumped drag queens, transvestites and transgender devotees all into one pile.
 The title A Day in the Life of a Drag Queen is kinda a misnomer for the book.
 It should have been called A Day in the Life of a Transwoman…or T girl…or Transgender…or Shemale…or Transsexual…or Ladyboy…or Tranny.

-But I didn’t like any of those choices, so I stuck with the Drag Queen title.
+But I didn’t like any of those ‘T’ choices for titles, so I stuck with the Drag Queen title.
 (Plus I already bought an ISBN # for it at Bowker.)
 Since I pay all the bills and am completely self-funded with my projects, I don’t have to answer to a publisher…I do what I like.
 As an added benefit to the original title, it opens up the discussion to educate others on the topic.

 I originally got the idea for this book in August 2015, a few months after I was working with some photos from my archive of Barbara LeMay.
 I thought to myself, ‘Why didn’t I do a book on Bab’s when she was alive?”